Phra Phutthabat district

 Phra Phutthabat (พระพุทธบาท) is a district (amphoe) in Saraburi province, Thailand.

 The district is named after the Phra Phutthabat Temple.
 Another well-known temple in the district is Wat Tham Krabok, both as a Hmong refugee camp and for its drug rehabilitation program.

 Geography

-Neighboring districts are (clockwise from the north): Mueang Lopburi and Phatthana Nikhom of Lopburi province; and Chaloem Phra Kiat, Sao Hai, Ban Mo, Nong Don.
+Neighbouring districts are (clockwise from the north): Mueang Lopburi and Phatthana Nikhom of Lopburi province; and Chaloem Phra Kiat, Sao Hai, Ban Mo, Nong Don.

 Administration

 Phra Phuttabat is divided into nine sub-districts (tambons), which are further divided into 67 villages (mubans).